Praveen583-AI/auditLogService/docs/decisions/ADR-002-primary-database.md

 - Full-chain verification and protected chain-head state.
 - Controlled, monitored operational access.

-Privileges and triggers prevent ordinary mutation; hash verification detects modification within its documented trust boundary.
+Implemented database privileges prevent ordinary runtime mutation, and hash verification detects modification within its documented trust boundary.
+A blocking update/delete trigger and separately owned schema are recommended deployment layers, not installed by the prototype.
 A fully privileged actor who rewrites all records, internal anchors, and verification logic is outside the protection of an internal hash chain alone.

 ## Alternatives Reconsideration